Promote, Enhance, and Support Pitt Business

 Upon graduation and completion of ROTC, she was assigned to an US Army Reserve Unit, and started work at Mellon Financial Capital Markets.
 In pursuit of further career aspirations, she moved to Alcoa Inc. During her tenure at Alcoa, Rosalie worked as a Senior Financial and Business Processes Auditor and Senior Financial Analyst.
 She traveled and audited various domestic and international manufacturing and outsourced business locations.
 In July 2009, she joined PNC Financial Services as a Finance Project Manager supporting the HR Organization in management of financials, budgeting, and capital projects.
 Currently, Rosalie is a Vice President and Finance Manager, managing the Financials and Budgets of PNC CFO (Finance) Organization.
 Additionally, she is PNC’s Co-Chair of the African American Affinity Group – Community & Customer Outreach Committee and other leadership positions over the years and is active with the other Affinity groups and the Finance Diversity & Inclusion council.

 Over the years and currently, Rosalie has represented both Alcoa and PNC in various conferences, recruiting activities, diversity initiatives, and providing Financial Literacy training to NABA college/high school students and the Chuck Cooper Foundation graduate school scholarship recipients.
 In her spare time, she is an active Katz Alumni and member of Pitt Black MBA Network Board, PBAN, and Board Member and Finance Chair of Fund for Advancement of Minorities through Education (FAME).
-In addition to being an active Soccer, Girls Scouts, and Orchestra Mom of a fourteen-year-old daughter.
+In addition to being an active Soccer, Girls Scouts, and Orchestra Mom of a fifteen-year-old daughter.

 Kazunobu Nakao, MBA '94